Do you need to know about the differences between British & American English?

 Want to be able to understand TV series, films and podcasts in both American and British English?

-If you are you an upper intermediate or advanced English learner but you feel stuck or feel like you can’t make any more progress, I’d like to introduce to my new advanced English programme Proficiency Project.
+If you are you an upper intermediate or advanced English learner but you feel stuck or feel like you can’t make any more progress, I’d like to introduce to my new advanced English programme Road to English Proficiency.

 For example month 5 is all about British English & American English.
-Click below to read the programme for course 5!
+Click below to read the programme for module 5!

 This month we’re diving into the details in order to get to grips with the fundamental differences between American and British English.
 We’re going to reflect on our own experiences too.